I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 From here, it’s time to head onwards to the Museum of Broken Relationships.
 Dedicated to heartbreak and failed relationships, the exhibits here have all been donated by people from all over the world, representing different aspects of relationships that have ended.

-Next up is the Lotrscak Tower.
+Next up is the Lotrščak Tower.
 Climb this 13th-century medieval structure to take in panoramic views of the city.
-Top tip: arrive here at midday to experience the cannon being fired to mark the time, which is part of a long tradition.
+Top tip: arrive here at midday to experience the cannon being fired to mark the start of a long tradition.

-Then, finish by riding the funicular back to Lower Town and experiencing the lively nightlife in the area between Hotel Dubrovnik and Flower Square.
+Then, finish by heading back down to Lower Town (note: the funicular is currently closed for renovation, with completion expected around March 2026) and experiencing the lively nightlife in the area between Hotel Dubrovnik and Flower Square.

 Day Three In Zagreb